ahmbay/ComboBoxExample/README.md

 Demo
 --------------

-Build and run the 'ComboBoxExample' project in Xcode to see 'ComboBox' in action.
+Build and run the *ComboBoxExample* project in Xcode.

 in ViewController.h
 --------------